wilbertcr/Catalog-App/Readme.md

 # First Run

 **Prerequisites**
-You will need vagrant installed on your computer for this application to run.
+You will need [Vagrant](http://www.vagrantup.com/)  installed on your computer for this application to run.

-First clone the repo and get inside the folder.
+After installing vagrant.
+Clone the repo and get inside the folder.

 `$ git clone https://github.com/wilbertcr/Catalog-App.git`
 `$ cd Catalog-App`